arconnectio/docs/api/sign.md

   signature: signedFields.signature
 });

-// TODO: and post `transaction` the transaction to the network
+// TODO: ...and post `transaction` to the network
 ```